-The mass production of long-range strategic bombers in particular fostered an ever-increasing band of private companies, cementing into a solid bloc the defense departments of the main Western powers, their strategic planners, and private enterprise.
-Giant corporations such as McDonnel Douglas would remain the main beneficiaries of a military-industrial system founded on public subsidy and producing private profit under the banner of "free market economy".
+Weapons procurement was profitably fusing into one entity the productive capacity of private enterprise and the destructive capacity of strategic air power.
+The mass production of long-range strategic bombers in particular would foster an ever-increasing band of private companies, cementing into a solid bloc the defense departments of the main Western powers, their strategic planners, and private enterprise.33 Giant corporations such as McDonnel Douglas and General Electric would remain the main beneficiaries of a military-industrial system founded on public subsidy and producing private profit under the banner of "free market economy".

 At the same time, a core public attitude was being forged upon which to base the "legitimacy" of terror bombing, which would ultimately have its enunciation at Hiroshima and Nagasaki in the single worst acts of savagery ever known to humankind.

-ritain's Joint Intelligence Committee deemed it "imperative" at the end of the war that historians be prohibited from prying into "apparently unaccountable operational orders" carried out by the Western armed forces.
+Britain's Joint Intelligence Committee deemed it "imperative" at the end of the war that historians be prohibited from prying into "apparently unaccountable operational orders" carried out by the Western armed forces.
 The result, to this day, is enduring public ignorance and mass mystification in the West concerning Britain and America's wartime alliance with the Soviet Union.
-With the benefit of hindsight and the huge body of evidence assembled over the years by historical researchers, however, it is clear that something large and still largely suppressed was secretly going on behind the scenes.
-One may plausibly conjecture that the overt fight against Hitler was covertly subordinated by Churchill to an intense dislike of communism, which outweighed by far any real commitment by Churchill to the overt war against Nazism.
+It is clear, nonetheless, that something large and still largely suppressed was secretly going on behind the scenes.
+With the benefit of hindsight and the huge body of evidence assembled over the years by researchers, one may plausibly conjecture that the fight against Hitler was secretly subordinated by Churchill to an intense dislike of communism.
+This outweighed by far any real commitment by Churchill to the overt war against Nazism.

 By land, sea and air, the Western Allies generally failed to deploy their overwhelming military advantages to good effect while Russia suffered appalling losses as a result.
 With Leningrad and Sebastopol in ruins and Stalingrad under siege, 10,000 Russians were dying every day in the greatest battle in the history of the world - the Russian-German war on the eastern front.
-Stalin probably had a valid point when he complained that British policy appeared to be "aimed at encouraging Germany and Russia to weaken and exhaust one another; and then, when they have become weak enough, to appear on the scene with fresh strength, to appear of course, in the 'interests of peace', and to dictate conditions to the enfeebled belligerent.2
+Stalin probably had a valid point when he complained that British policy appeared to be "aimed at encouraging Germany and Russia to weaken and exhaust one another; and then, when they have become weak enough, to appear on the scene with fresh strength, to appear of course, in the 'interests of peace', and to dictate conditions to the enfeebled belligerent."2